Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Introduction

 Initial approaches are based on analyzing the internal state of neural networks during inference, often relying on input gradients or activation values of hidden layers ~\cite{simonyan2014deep, selvaraju2017gradcam, fong2017perturbation, kapishnikov2019xrai}.
 However, the gradient only reflects the model's operation in an infinitesimal neighborhood around an input and can therefore be misleading \cite{ghalebikesabi2021locality}.
 Furthermore, their applicability is limited to the case where the final user has access to the implementation of the model.
 Therefore, such methods cannot be applied in the most common use cases, e.g. when models are made available by third parties through API calls or specialized hardware.
 In order to address this issue, some black-box approaches have been recently proposed, relying on the perturbation of the input and the observation of its effect on the output ~\cite{zeiler2014visualizing, ribeiro2016lime, petsiuk2018rise,fel_look_2021}.
 One challenge of such perturbation methods is assessing this effect together with taking into account complex interactions inherent to deep neural networks.
-To account for these characteristics, black-box methods resort to complex Monte Carlo methods that require a high number of model forward passes to compute meaningful explanations.
-This can be all the more cumbersome since most recent neural network architectures are growing larger.
+To account for these characteristics, black-box methods resort to complex Monte Carlo methods that require a high number of model forward passes, which can be expensive for recent neural networks that are growing larger.